-right skew in hospital size metrics such as number of beds, total personnel, and total physicians.
+Table 1 Panel A provides summary statistics for Texas hospital facilities included in our final analysis sample (following the matching process with managers' DMV records).
+It demonstrates hospital characteristics across dimensions such as hospital type, operations, and patient type and prices.
+In our sample, there is an even representation of for-profit and non-profit hospital but only 3% are teaching oriented and 15% are rural.
+Almost two thirds are a member of a hospital system.
+There is a large right skew in hospital size metrics such as number of beds, total personnel, and total physicians.
 In fact, the median hospital employees zero physicians while the mean is 9 and the standard deviation is over 71.
-This reflects the historical norm of physicians not being employed directly by hospitals (e.g., Capps et al., 2018), not the actual presence of physicians working in hospitals.
+This reflects the historical norm of physicians not being employed directly by hospitals (Scott et al., 2017 and Capps et al., 2018), not the actual presence of physicians working in hospitals.